 Mitch Daniels (40:49):

-Well, some of us who are struggling with this question, hope you'll get to work on that very promptly.
-Let's work our way back where we started, which is to campus, there's, there's no subject more topical right now than the debates over free speech, its limits on campus and even more appropriate in the chance to visit with you.
-The subject around which much of that debate is happening is Israel, the Palestinian, the atrocities of last October, and the Israeli response to it, how's this look to a scholar like you?
+Well, some of us who are wrestling with this question hope you’ll get to work on it very promptly.
+Let’s work our way back to where we started, which is the campus.
+There’s no subject more topical right now than debates over free speech and its limits on campus, and, especially fitting given the chance to talk with you, the subject around which much of that debate is unfolding.
+That subject is Israel, Palestine, the atrocities of last October, and the Israeli response.
+How does all of this look to a scholar like you?

 Randy Barnett (41:32):

-Well, diversity was a value that was first asserted as a means of keeping Jews out of Columbia and other Ivy League schools, and therefore they started recruiting from the farmlands where you're not going to find very much, we need geographical diversity at this school.
-And because guess what?
-The Jews are in New York and if we go out to Kansas, the people we bring in aren't going to be Jews.
-So Jews have been on a holiday in the United States for the last several decades.
-It's been a holiday from history, which is now reasserting itself.
-And so I'm not surprised by the way that this is happening on campus.
-I don't think my dad would be either, because this is really what happened in Germany as well.
+Well, diversity was first asserted as a value in part as a way of keeping Jews out of Columbia and other Ivy League schools.
+That’s why they began recruiting from rural areas, where you weren’t likely to find many Jews.
+The idea was, ‘We need geographical diversity, because Jews are in New York.
+If we recruit from Kansas, the people we admit won’t be Jewish.’
+Jews have been on a kind of holiday in the United States for the last several decades, a holiday from history that is now reasserting itself.
+I’m not surprised that this is happening on campus.
+And I don’t think my father would have been surprised either, because this is very much what happened in Germany as well.

-Well, you've anticipated in a way, my final question.
-We're giving this series the title of the Future of Liberty.
-So I'm curious to ask you, are you an optimist about the, given all the threats we've just discussed, are you still an optimist?
-Then your last answer makes it sound as though you are.
+Well, you've anticipated...
+In a way, my final question, we're giving this series the title The Future of Liberty, so I'm curious to ask you, given all the threats we've just discussed, are you still an optimist?
+Your last answer makes it sound as though you are.

 Randy Barnett (44:09):